Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 and republishes retained live shares once per validated cursor.
 Collector admission and publication are separate: validation can advance between them, leaving an admitted contribution retained but unpublished.
 Clients deduplicate by origin and committee position.
 Slow subscribers must not hold collector or consensus locks, and silence after an origin leaves the pending set is not a durable terminal event.

 This remains intentionally leaner than XPOP.
 XRPL sees ordinary multisignatures, not a proof of Xahau finality.
 XPOP carries the reverse-chain proof material and drives the matching callback after target finality.

-Export and RNG should make progress largely in parallel.
-The implementation at `bac9e1df65` overlaps share collection with RNG, but `extensionsTick()` runs Export's alignment gate only after RNG's early-return waits.
-That ordering is under review; it is not an established requirement (local follow-up:
+Export and RNG have separate completion conditions and bounded fallbacks.
-`.ai-docs/issues/open/medium-export-rng-gate-overlap.md`).
-An export-side
+Share collection progresses alongside RNG, but the current establish loop services RNG before Export alignment, so RNG waits postpone progress of the Export gate.
+Allowing both gates to progress during the same establish ticks is an open scheduling improvement, not a reason to couple their outcomes.
-convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.
-Each feature has its own gate and fallback.
+Ledger acceptance requires each enabled gate to finish its decision.
+An export-side convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.

 Accept-time cleanup must preserve Export state through `onPreBuild` whenever `featureExport` is enabled so the signature witness pseudo can be injected.